rohitchauhan404/bulma_vue/README.md

 In https://vuejs.org/examples/ select 'Compostion API' and 'HTML' to run the code.

+In your code use the statement,

-Use the statement import { createApp, ref } from './vue.js' in your code
+import { createApp, ref } from './vue.js'